FindArticles FindArticles

 Table of Contents

-• How the Purchases tab works
+• How to use the Purchases tab

-• Why it matters in peak season
+• Where it matters on peak season

 • Promotions get smarter, too

-• Privacy, controls, and who gets it
+• Privacy, controls and who gets it

-• The bigger picture for inbox commerce
+• The broader picture for inbox commerce

-How the Purchases tab works
+How to use the Purchases tab

-Why it matters in peak season
+Where it matters on peak season

 Promotions get smarter, too

-Privacy, controls, and who gets it
+Privacy, controls and who gets it

-The bigger picture for inbox commerce
+The broader picture for inbox commerce

-Gmail’s move mirrors a broader shift toward “post-purchase utilities” inside the inbox, where people already check for receipts and alerts.
-Microsoft’s Outlook and Yahoo Mail have experimented with similar views, while shopping apps like Shop and Arrive aggregate orders across retailers.
-By making tracking native to the inbox, Gmail reduces context switching and keeps users within its ecosystem.
+Gmail’s move is part of a broader trend toward “post-purchase utilities” in the inbox, where people already check for receipts and alerts.
+Microsoft’s Outlook and Yahoo Mail have tested similar views, and shopping apps like Shop and Arrive consolidate orders across retailers.
+By building tracking into the inbox itself, Gmail minimizes context switching which means less bouncing in and out of the NativeMail app.

 Latest News